ulebuntupro/archlinux-grub-bootloader-fixed/README.md

 sudo ./repair-bootloader-kernel-arch

-or use another style lake zsh non bash
+or use another style lake zsh or bash

 sudo bash repair-bootloader-all